-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell the doctor about the allergy and what signs your child had.

 - Kidney failure has happened with this drug in people who already had kidney problems.
 Talk with the doctor.

-If your child is pregnant or breast-feeding a baby:
+If your child is pregnant:

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of kidney problems like unable to pass urine, change in the amount of urine passed, blood in the urine, or a big weight gain.
+- Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

-- This drug may cause tissue damage if the drug leaks from the vein.
-Tell your child’s nurse if your child has any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your child’s body.
+- This drug may irritate the vein.
+If the drug leaks from the vein, it may also cause irritation around that area.
+Tell your child’s nurse if your child has any redness, burning, pain, swelling, or leaking of fluid where the drug is going into your child’s body.